- SALMON features

 SALMON was born by unifying two scientific programs: ARTED, developed by Univ.
 Tsukuba group, that describes electron dynamics in crystalline solids, and GCEED, developed by Institute for Molecular Science group, that describes electron dynamics in molecules and nanostructures.
 It can thus describe electron dynamics in both isolated and periodic systems.
 It can also describe coupled dynamics of electrons and light-wave electromagnetic fields.

 To run the program, SALMON requires MPI Fortran/C compiller with LAPACK libraries.
-SALMON has been tested and optimized to run in a number of platforms, including Linux PC Cluster with x86-64 CPU, Fujitsu FX100 supercomputer system, K-computer, and supercomputer system with Intel Xeon Phi (Knights Landing).
+SALMON has been tested and optimized to run in a number of platforms, including Linux PC Cluster with x86-64 CPU, supercomputer systems with Fujitsu FX100 and A64FX processors, and supercomputer system with Intel Xeon Phi (Knights Landing).

-SALMON describes electron dynamics in both isolated (molecules and nanostructures) and periodic (crystalline solids) systems.
+In the microscopic scale, SALMON describes electron dynamics in both isolated (molecules and nanostructures) and periodic (crystalline solids) systems, solving time-dependent Kohn-Sham equation in real time and real space with norm-conserving pseudopotential.
 SALMON first carries out ground-state calculations in the density functional theory to prepare initial configurations.
 SALMON then calculates electron dynamics induced by applied electric field.
 Employing a weak impulsive external field, SALMON can be used to calculate linear response properties such as a polarizability of molecules and a dielectric function of crystalline solids.
 Using pulsed electric fields, SALMON describes electron dynamics in matters induced by intense and ultrashort laser pulses.

 Ground state calculations